-On December 21, 2018, the Company closed a short-form prospectus offering of 4,000,000 units (the "Units") for gross proceeds of \$4,000,000 (the "Offering").
-Each Unit was issued at a price of \$1.00 per Unit and consisted of one Common Share and one-half common share purchase warrant of the Company (each full common share purchase warrant, a "Unit Warrant").
-Each Unit Warrant entitles the holder to purchase one Common Share, at an exercise price of \$1.20 per Common Share until December 21, 2023.
-In connection with the offering, Bloom Burton, Mackie Research Capital Corporation and Richardson GMP Limited were paid a cash commission equal to 7% of the aggregate gross proceeds of the offering and were issued 280,000 broker warrants ("Broker Warrants"), representing 7% of the aggregate number of Units issued pursuant to the offering.
-Each Broker Warrant allows its holder to acquire one Common Share at an exercise price equal to \$1.20, subject to adjustment, until December 21, 2020.
+On December 21, 2018, the Company closed a short-form prospectus offering of 4,000,000 units for gross proceeds of \$4,000,000.
+Each such unit was issued at a price of \$1.00 per unit and consisted of one Common Share and one-half common share purchase warrant of the Company.
+Each whole warrant entitles the holder to purchase one Common Share at an exercise price of \$1.20 until December 21, 2023.
+In addition, 280,000 broker warrants, allowing holders to acquire one Common Share at an exercise price of \$1.20 until December 21, 2023.
+Were issued pursuant to the offering.

-On February 6, 2019, Dr. Moutih Rafei, PhD, (Associate Professor, Department of Pharmacology and Physiology, Université de Montreal) presented new results on MDNA109 and its long acting variants.
+On February 6, 2019, Dr. Moutih Rafei, PhD (Associate Professor, Department of Pharmacology and Physiology, Université de Montréal), presented new results on MDNA109 and its long acting variants.
 The presentation outlined that MDNA109 (a) is an engineered IL-2 Superkine exhibiting 1000-fold enhanced affinity toward the CD122 receptor, (b) has best-in-class potency toward cancer killing effector T cells, (c) was not immunogenic in-vivo and (d) potently synergized with anti-PD-1 or anti-CTLA-4 checkpoint inhibitors to eliminate tumors in the majority of tumor-bearing mice.

-On February 7, 2019 Medicenna presented new clinical study results in a podium presentation entitled, "The IL4 Receptor as a Biomarker and Immunotherapeutic Target for Glioblastoma: Preliminary Evidence with MDNA55, a Locally Administered IL-4 Guided Toxin" by John H.
+On February 7, 2019 Medicenna presented new clinical study results in a podium presentation entitled "The IL4 Receptor as a Biomarker and Immunotherapeutic Target for Glioblastoma: Preliminary Evidence with MDNA55, a Locally Administered IL-4 Guided Toxin", by John H. Sampson, MD, PhD, Robert H. and Gloria Wilkins Distinguished Professor and Chair of